Children's Book Ideas: 4 Ways to Generate New Ones

 Idea Generator #1: Listening to Children

-If you have children, work or volunteer with children, you know they say some interesting things.
+If you have children, work or volunteer with children, you know they say (and do!) some interesting things.
 Writing those things down can lead to ideas.
+One important component of any good children's book idea is to make it kid relatable.
+What is more kid relatable than a real life situation from a real life kid?!?

 Idea Generator #2: Tapping Childhood Emotions

 Journaling about emotional (triumphant, devastating, funny, frustrating, embarrassing, etc.) experiences from your own childhood can spark an idea.
 Did something come to mind while you were reading those emotions?
 If so, write about what happened and how it made you feel.
-You can always come back to this post when you're done.
+Then come back to this post when you're done.

 Idea Generator #3: Arree's Post-it Note Exercise